KimberlieFu/Rosas-Flamingo/README.md

 # Rosas-Flamingo

-This Forge app—**Rosas-Flamingo**—is a Confluence global page app that provides a comprehensive team management assistant.
+This Forge app—**Rosas-Flamingo**—is a Jira global page app that provides a comprehensive team management assistant.
 The app is built as a Rovo Agent and is designed to help engineering managers optimize productivity by performing various Jira issue analyses.
 Its key functionalities include:

 - **Task Prioritization:**
   Lists tasks assigned to a user (using fuzzy matching for partial names) sorted by due date, calculates the remaining time until due (in hours or days), and flags overdue tasks.